ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Tuition & Aid

-See what others are saying about SUNY New Paltz in the College Confidential forums
+See what others say about State University of New York at New Paltz in the College Confidential forums

 Explore other colleges in New York or use the college admissions predictor to calculate your chances of getting into some of the top colleges and universities in the U.S.